ClaudiaInSweden/hanneles_art_gallery/README.md

 ![Shopping cart](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/shopping_cart.jpg)

-If the user deletes all items in the shopping cart some info text will be displayed, telling the user that the shopping cart is empty; and a button to the paintings overview page.
+If the user deletes all items in the shopping cart some info text will be displayed, telling the user that the shopping cart is empty; and a button directing to the paintings overview page.

 If the user clicks the Complete checkout button the user will be directed to the checkout form.
 Also here the user can see what paintings are in the shopping cart and the total sum.